Made with stevia and brown sugar, Chocolate Peanut Butter Granola Bars are low in sugar, gluten free and oh so delicious.

 - To make these Chocolate Peanut Butter Granola Bars, start by placing your oats, sunflower seeds, and almonds on a sheet pan.
 Then bake at 350°F for about 15 minutes.
 This gives them the perfect toasted flavor.

 - You just want to toast the oats, nuts, and seeds a bit.
 You'll know it's done when you see that the almonds have turned a slight golden brown color.

 - Meanwhile, heat some peanut butter, coconut oil, and brown sugar on the stove until melted, stirring constantly.
 Add vanilla and salt, then stir in the stevia and the toasted mixture of oats, seeds, and almonds.

 - Press into a greased 7"x11" baking pan.
 Bake at 300°F for 25 minutes.
 Let cool.

 - Meanwhile, melt chocolate chips and a little bit of coconut oil in the microwave on high.
 Stir until smooth, then drizzle over cooled granola bars.

 Now you can eat them immediately or you can stick them in the refrigerator for a little while, so the chocolate can set.

 Either way, Chocolate Peanut Butter Granola Bars are a tasty treat and you'll never miss the extra sugar.
 They're so good!

-I really like Stevia In The Raw® for baking!
+I really like using stevia for baking!
 I hope you will try it in some of your favorite recipes.
-As a helpful hint, it works best if you replace about half the sugar in your recipe in order to achieve the proper browning, rising and caramelizing that only sugar can provide.
-And this is something I love about it too: Up to 700 calories are saved for every cup of sugar that is swapped out for Stevia In The Raw® Bakers Bag which is very helpful if you’re watching your waistline like me.
+As a helpful hint, it works best if you replace about half the sugar in your recipe in order to achieve the proper browning, rising, and caramelizing that only sugar can provide.

 What's your favorite afternoon snack?
 Let me know in the comments.
 I love hearing from you guys!